IM Cooling Tower Charleroi

 In the 1970s, the owners of the power plant decided to switch from coal to gas.
 For this, the power plant was re-equipped.
 New components and additional equipment were installed.
 By 1990, the station had already got six power units: two blocks of 60 MW each, two blocks of 130 MW each, and two blocks of 300 MW each.
 The total capacity of the power plant was approximately 1 GW – for this reason, it was unofficially dubbed the "Gigawatt Power Plant."

 Not much later, a report came out showing that this power plant accounted for 10% of all CO2 emissions in Belgium.
 In addition, in the humid and warm microclimate of the gutters, colonies of pathogenic bacteria developed, which could be the cause of mass infections.

 All this brought the plant to the attention of Greenpeace.
 In 2006, the charity generated enough negative publicity against the power plant that it was recognized as both dangerous and non-convertible.

 In 2007, all work ceased, and the plant was closed.

-A small selection of some photos I took of the cooling tower and the building next to it.
-Didn't actually visit the power plant across the water, didn't have enough time left and was getting tired.
+A small selection of the photos I took of the cooling tower and the surroundings.
+Didn't actually visit the power plant across the water, no time left and was getting tired.
 Maybe some other time!